Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming: Conclusion

 \section{Conclusion}

-In this work, we established convergence properties for a relative-type inexact proximal augmented Lagrangian method (ripALM) applied to general convex nonlinear programming.
-Specifically, we proved the global convergence of the sequence generated by ripALM under standard assumptions and derived its asymptotic (super)linear convergence rate under a suitable error bound condition, providing a refined characterization of its asymptotic behavior.
+In this work, we established convergence properties for a relative-type inexact preconditioned proximal augmented Lagrangian method (rip$^2$ALM) applied to general convex nonlinear programming.
+Specifically, we proved the global convergence of the sequence generated by rip$^2$ALM under standard assumptions and derived its asymptotic (super)linear convergence rate under a suitable error bound condition, providing a refined characterization of its asymptotic behavior.
 Moreover, we developed a novel global ergodic convergence analysis with respect to both primal feasibility violations and primal objective gaps.
-Collectively, these results underscore the robustness of ripALM in practical applications and offer guidance for balancing the solution accuracy, the computational efficiency, and inexactness in subproblem minimization.
+Collectively, these results underscore the robustness of rip$^2$ALM in practical applications and offer guidance for balancing the solution accuracy, the computational efficiency, and inexactness in subproblem minimization.

-Looking ahead, the theoretical framework developed here opens several promising directions.
+Looking ahead, the theoretical framework developed here gives rise to several interesting topics to explore.
 One avenue is to extend the analysis to structured problem classes, where additional structure can be leveraged to relax technical conditions and/or obtain improved convergence rates.
-Another direction is to investigate adaptive strategies, including data-driven and reinforcement learning approaches, for tuning hyper-parameters to further enhance practical performance.
+Another topic is to investigate adaptive strategies, including data-driven and reinforcement learning approaches, for tuning hyper-parameters to further enhance practical performance.
 We believe that the convergence properties established in this article would provide a solid foundation for advancing the theory of inexact augmented Lagrangian methods and guiding their application to large-scale problems in machine learning, operations research, signal processing, and beyond.